Want to become a general contractor in Arizona — but have no idea how to get started? It’s easier than you might think.

 If you’re passionate about home improvement and ready to make it your career, here’s your step-by-step guide.

-First, let’s talk about the benefits of getting a license.
-You can do handyman work without one, but getting an official contractor’s license in Arizona helps you earn more.
 The state requires licensed contractors to handle jobs totaling over $1,000.
 And in the construction industry, that’s most of them.
 Without a license, you’re limited to smaller, lower-paying jobs.

 A license also requires that you carry general liability and business insurance, such as workers compensation.
 These policies protect you, your company’s assets (like tools, equipment, and vehicles), and your employees in case something goes wrong.